vadim-vic/EEG-IMU/README.md

 # EEG-IMU spatial time series for behavioral analysis
+## Abstract

-This project collects tools for forecasinf models of multomodal spatial times series.
+This project collects tools for forecasting models of multimodal spatial times series.
 A common timeline joins
-1. EEG (time, channels)
+1. EEG (channels, time)
 2. IMU acceleration and gyroscope ([ax, ay, az, x, y ,z], time)
-3. Pulse wave, beathe wave
+3. Pulse wave, breathe wave ([p,b], time)

-This time series are originated from a person's measurements during a sesion.
+These time series are originated from a person's measurements during a session.
 Assume a session lasts 10 minutes to one hour.
-There might be several sessions of one participants.
+There might be several sessions of one participant.
 A group of participants might be observed.
+## Progress
+1. April Introduction to Sugihara's CCM
+2. April Models of time series analysis
+3. April Long-term monitoring of physical workers
+4. May The pipeline of EEG-IMU processing
+5. May Quasi-supervised learning and health monitoring